Eclipses in Astrology

 Ancient Astrologers Saw Eclipses as Omens

-Historically, from an astrological perspective, the eclipses have always had great meaning.
+Historically, from an astrological perspective, eclipses have always had great meaning.
 They were commonly interpreted by ancient astrologers as it relates to events of their kingdom and the royals or people of high position and power.

 Eclipses were treated like omens bringing messages, oftentimes negative, or warnings of devastation.
 Not all eclipses are equal, and not all eclipses would bring devastation.
 Each eclipse will have a unique sky configuration with planets in different relationships with each other.